 You will first need to set your Mac to a static (manual) IP address on your local network, or give it a reserved address in your router’s DHCP reservation table.
 Instructions for this are beyond the scope of this document, but can easily be found elsewhere.
 Once you have set a static IP address for your Mac, provide this IP address to your cameras as their NTP server address.

 This NTPD uninstall script removes all the files created by the install script.
-Use the same Terminal commands as above (chmod and then sudo) to run this script.
+Use the same Terminal commands as above (chmod and then sudo) to run this script, and then restart your Mac.